ankanadatta/rhynoev/README.md

-# rhynoev
+# Website for RHYNO EV using React.js
-Responsive website design
+- Responsive design
+- UI elements
+- Navbar with multiple pages
+- Footer with multiple links
+- React Router used